Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Why is my node unhealthy.md

     - If the deactivation intent is RemoveData or RemoveNode, then make sure you have sufficient capacity remaining in the cluster to build replacement replicas for all replicas on this node, satisfying placement, domain, and capacity constraints.
 You may need to reduce the Target/MinReplicaSetSize for your services (or the cluster reliabilityLevel if the partition belongs to a system service).

 ## Troubleshooting Node stuck in Down state

+For Windows based clusters, it is possible to find some information for the node going down in Events tab for the node.
+- Node Deactivation events should have information.
+BatchId field has some information based on if it contains the following
+    - Tenant Update / Tenant Maintenance – initiated by customer or on behalf of the customer through VMSS
+    - Platform Update / Platform Maintenance – initiated by Azure for updating some underlying infrastructure
+    - POA / POS – Initiated by Patch Orchestration service deployed by the customer to install OS updates
+    - Client – Initiated by the customer by calling one of the SF commands to deactivate the node
+- No Deactivation events, but has Node Closed
+    - SF closed the node for some reason.
+Currently it is not possible to determine the cause without looking at the detailed SF traces
+- No Deactivation or close events before Node Down event – this typically means unplanned event has happened
+    - Networking issues causing node to not be able to communicate with other nodes
+    - Underlying VM was terminated ungracefully
+    - Automatic Windows Update is enabled in the OS – this will result in ungraceful restart of the VM from a SF point of view
+        - Use VMSS automatic OS upgrade configuration to convert this to graceful operations in SF.
+This is the preferred option
+        - POA is an alternative if OS upgrade should be scheduled at specific time.
+Automatic OS upgrade currently does not allow specifying a schedule to apply updates

+Other reasons for nodes going down:
+- Service Fabric will bring down the node for maintenance only for cluster upgrades.
+The SFX Details tab at cluster level should show the duration of the upgrade and Events at Cluster level should show the exact time UD was updated.
+Corresponding Node Close & Node down events during the period will be due to SF upgrade
+- SF version upgrade is initiate automatically if the settings for the cluster specify Automatic Upgrade.
+These typically happen week days business hours PST / PDT
+- Other customer initiated SF config upgrades can also bring down a node to apply the change
+- High resource usage that makes the VM not responsive or slow can trigger a VM reboot at the OS level
+- High resource usage that makes the VM not responsive or slow that prevents SF services running on the VM to not be able to communicate with other nodes
+- Automatic Windows Updates enabled in the OS

 If any nodes are in Down state for a long time, this generally indicates an issue with the node itself.
 There are several root causes, the main reasons we have seen are when the node is unable to complete some part of the bootstrap process (Configure the Node, Install Service Fabric, rejoin the cluster)

 - For some scenarios, such as an expired certificate or out of diskspace, you may be able to RDP into the affected node and determine the cause by checking the following logs: